stfc/PSyclone/doc/user_guide/psyclone_command.rst

 Using PSyclone for PSyKAL DSLs
 ------------------------------

-By default PSyclone processed the provided Fortran input file, however, ``psyclone`` can also be used to process Fortran that implements a PSyKAL DSL (see :ref:`introduction_to_psykal`).
+In addition to the default code-transformation mode, ``psyclone`` can also be used to process Fortranfiles that implements PSyKAL DSLs (see :ref:`introduction_to_psykal`).
 To do this you can choose a DSL API with the ``-api`` or ``-psykal-dsl`` flag.

-The main difference is that instead of poviding a file to process, in this case PSyclone expects an algorithm-layer file that describes the high-level view of the algorithm.
-PSyclone will use this algorithm file and its associated kernel implementations to generate the PSy-layer code that bridges them.
+The main difference is that instead of poviding a file to process, in this case PSyclone expects an algorithm-layer file that describes the high-level view of an algorithm.
+PSyclone will use this algorithm file and its associated kernels metadata to generate a PSy(Parallel System)-layer code that connects them.
 In this mode of operation the transformation recipe is applied to the PSy-layer.

 By default, the ``psyclone`` command for PSyKAl APIs will generate distributed memory (DM) code (unless otherwise specified in the :ref:`configuration` file).